-Dr. Tony Thompson briefly presented information on the VME database, its structure, content and functionality.
-The information on VMEs will be disseminated through the VME DataBase website comprising of web pages, images, video, documents, etc. and VME records that can be viewed in map and factsheet format.
-The creation of the VME DataBase followed an invite from the UNGA to FAO in 2006 to provide “a global database of information on vulnerable marine ecosystems in areas beyond national jurisdiction to assist States in assessing any impacts of bottom fisheries on vulnerable marine ecosystems” UNGA 61/105, para.
-89).
-The VME DataBase is a Global inventory of fisheries measures adopted in ABNJ to prevent significant adverse impacts of bottom fisheries on vulnerable marine ecosystems (VMEs) and associated information.
-Information is provided on the oceanic regions and the management authorities dealing with fisheries, and on the closed areas that satisfy the criteria for VMEs given in the FAO deep-sea fisheries Guidelines.
-The database ase only includes areas associated with VMEs that have been identified by the competent authority managing fisheries in the region.
-The database includes information in areas where there is no functioning RFMO/A, providing that flag States have identified the areas as VMEs and set measures for their flagged vessels.
+Dr Tony Thompson briefly presented information on the VME DataBase, its structure, content and functionality.
+The information on VMEs will be disseminated through the VME DataBase website comprising web pages, images, video, documents, etc., and VME records that can be viewed in map and factsheet format.
+The creation of the VME DataBase followed an invitation from the UNGA to FAO in 2006 to provide “a global database of information on vulnerable marine ecosystems in areas beyond national jurisdiction to assist States in assessing any impacts of bottom fisheries on vulnerable marine ecosystems” UNGA 61/105, paragraph 89).
+The VME DataBase is a global inventory of fisheries measures adopted in ABNJ to prevent SAIs of bottom fisheries on VMEs and associated information.
+Information is provided on the oceanic regions and the management authorities dealing with fisheries, and on the closed areas that satisfy the criteria for VMEs given in the FAO Deep-sea Fisheries Guidelines.
+The DataBase only includes areas associated with VMEs that have been identified by the competent authority managing fisheries in the region.
+It includes information in areas where there is no functioning RFMO/A, providing that flag States have identified the areas as VMEs and set measures for their flagged vessels.
 The VME DataBase was demonstrated live using the web link.
-The database should be launched soon, and much of the information has been entered and verified by RFMO/As.
+Its launch is scheduled for the near future, and RFMO/As have entered and verified much of the information it holds.

-There was a general comment from the group, following the live demonstration of this pre-release version, that some of the language in the text could be more informative, for example, there was confusion over the term “closed area” and it was not clear whether the use of certain fishing gears are restricted.
+There was a general comment from the group, following the live demonstration of this pre-release version, that some of the language in the text could be more informative.
+For example, there was confusion over the term “closed area”, and it was not clear whether the use of certain fishing gear types is restricted.
 It was explained that this was a database that was developed upon specific requests to assist States in their deliberations on VMEs.
 It is noted that there are other databases that cover other spatial management measures in marine areas, and these are included in the table on sources of information provided in this report.
-The content of the VME DataBase is primarily derived from RFMO/As that have adopted measures to delineate areas where VMEs occur and to apply restrictions as to the use of bottom-contact fishing gears within these areas.
-The database also includes supporting State measures where these apply to areas in the ABNJ that have the characteristics of VME areas, and these are made usually when there is no RFMO/A within a region.
+The content of the VME DataBase is primarily derived from RFMO/As that have adopted measures to delineate areas where VMEs occur and to apply restrictions as to the use of bottom-contact fishing gear within these areas.
+The VME DataBase also includes supporting State measures where these apply to areas in ABNJ that have the characteristics of VME areas, and these are made usually when there is no RFMO/A within a region.

 Deep-sea fisheries project information session